Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 Aside from the high levels of vitamin C and E, both natural antioxidants, kiwifruit is also rich in polyphenols that have immunostimulatory activity.
 These polyphenols have been proven to prompt an immune system response.

-Research published in the Journal of Cellular Physiology suggests that the polysaccharides in kiwifruit are able to double collagen synthesis in the body compared to normal conditions when this activity reduces as we age.
+Research published in the Journal of Cellular Physiology suggested that the polysaccharides in kiwifruit are able to double collagen synthesis in the body compared to normal conditions when this activity reduces as we age.

 Kiwi is also a good source of a carotenoid and antioxidant called lutein.
 Lutein is incredibly beneficial to skin health by protecting us from UV light, marking yet another kiwi nutrition benefit.